Sayesha140/Sleep-Deep/README.md

-# SleepDeep: A console based Sleep Tracker
+# 💤 Sleep Tracker App

 **SleepDeep** is a console-based Java application to help users monitor, analyze, and improve their sleep habits using personalized recommendations and insightful reports.